-The North Face Base Camp Duffel-XL or Patagonia Black Hole 120 Duffel Bag recommend packs of at least 70 L (4500 cu in).
+The North Face Base Camp Duffel-XL or Patagonia Black Hole 120 Duffel Bag

 We recommend using an oversized duffel bag for your checked bag on your Antarctic flight.
 Make sure it is made of a durable material to withstand international travel and handling on snow and ice.
 Look for a bag with a full zipper and multiple haul handles.